Get all the latest data for Limassol

 What is the average housing price in Limassol in 2026?

-We are writing this as of the first half of 2026 with the latest data collected from authoritative sources including the Central Bank of Cyprus and Landbank Analytics, all of which we manually double-checked.
+We are writing this as of 2026, using the latest data we collected from authoritative sources and manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Limassol.